baidu-research/task_space/README.md

 <img src="imgs/purdue_logo.png" width="150">
 </p>

+This repo includes code to reproduce all results in the above Neurips paper.

 ## Dependencies
 We used python 3.8.5, but other versions close to that should also work.
 Install all required packages by